 The Mondrian Dress was designed by French fashion designer Yves Saint Laurent in 1965 and inspired by the paintings of Mondrian (1872–1944).
 The dress is estimated to be worth $45,000 – $60,000.

 The Souper Dress is a screen printed paper pop art dress that was made and sold by Campbell’s Soup Company in the late 1960s.
 It was inspired by Andy Warhol’s 1962 Campbell’s Soup Cans and estimated to be worth $1,500 – $2,250.

 The Elsa Schiaparelli collaboration with surrealist artist Salvador Dali called the Lobster Dress was infamously worn by Wallis Simpson, Duchess of Windsor in a series of photographs taken by Cecil Beaton in the 1930s.

 Can you think of any more iconic dresses that made history?

-This Post is Featured on Independent Fashion Bloggers Links à la Mode
+This post was featured on Independent Fashion Bloggers Links à la Mode on 27 Oct 2016.